MAYUCode/Healthcare-AI-Patient-Clustering-for-Preventive-Care/README.md

 - Resource misallocation due to undifferentiated patient populations.

--Limited insights from raw patient data.
+- Limited insights from raw patient data.

 This platform addresses these issues through AI-driven patient segmentation and visualization.